Field of Specialization: Social Work Practice with Communities

 About the Position:

 Priority will be given to candidates whose research has significant potential to contribute to improving community practice with racialized and Black communities.
-In particular we are looking for candidates who draw on critical race, anti-racist, anti-Black racist and decolonizing frameworks in their work.
-Candidates must have a minimum of 3 years of post-MSW experience in community practice.
-Experience teaching community-based practice courses either at the graduate or undergraduate levels is preferable.
+In particular we are looking for candidates who draw on critical race, anti-racist, anti-Black racist and decolonizing frameworks in their approach to community practice.
+Candidates must have a minimum of 3 years of post-MSW experience in social work practice with communities.
+Experience teaching practice courses that focus on providing students with skills to work effectively with communities either at the graduate or undergraduate levels is preferable.

 About the Academic Unit: